tiltonneena/Gamesco-Project/README.md

   <img width="275" height="192" src="https://github.com/tiltonneena/Gamesco-Project/blob/main/Images/slicers.jpg">
 </p>
 <p align="center">
-  <em>PivotTables were used to group and summarize data, while filtering was done using slicers.</em>
+  <em>PivotTables were used to group and summarize data,<br>while filtering was done using slicers.</em>
 </p>

 <p align="center">
   <img width="275" height="192" src="https://github.com/tiltonneena/Gamesco-Project/blob/main/Images/areachart.png">
 </p>
 <p align="center">
-  <em>Visualizations of the data were made to guide interpretation for descriptive analysis.</em>
+  <em>Visualizations of the data were made to guide<br>interpretation for descriptive analysis.</em>
 </p>

 3. A narrative was developed about data insights to present to stakeholders.
 The final report was prepared and consolidated into a PowerPoint presentation.